Veteran MLB Executive, Former San Francisco Giants GM

-Bobby Evans was named the Giants’ Senior Vice President and General Manager on April 3, 2015.
+Bobby Evans was named the Giants’ Senior Vice President and General Manager on April 3, 2015, a position he held until the end of the 2018 season.
 He is the eighth person to hold the title of General Manager for the organization since the Giants moved to San Francisco in 1958.

 Evans enters his 23rd season in the Giants baseball operations department.
 During his tenure he’s helped the organization capture seven Postseason berths, including four World Series appearances and three Championships.